 You are more likely to graduate on time.
 Parkside students who complete 30 credits in their first year are eight times more likely to graduate in four years.
-The longer you stay in college, the more you increase your changes of never earning a degree.
+The longer you stay in college, the more you increase your chances of never earning a degree.
 Time really is the enemy!

 You need 30 credits to be a Sophomore.
 Some aid programs require you to make progress toward your degree.
 Don’t lose out on resources that might be available to you by not accumulating enough credits.

 Your savings account will thank you.
-When you spend extra semester in college, you lose out on the full-time salary you could earn as a college graduate.
+When you spend an extra semester in college, you lose out on the full-time salary you could earn as a college graduate.
 Meanwhile, college debts accumulate.
 Each additional year adds at least $7300 in tuition costs each year.

 It feels good.
 There is a huge sense of accomplishment in finishing a degree in four years.
 Setting a goal and realizing it sets the stage for future success.